awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-vs-rest.md

 ## <a name="http-api-vs-rest.differences"></a>

 HTTP APIs are designed for low\-latency, cost\-effective integrations with AWS services, including AWS Lambda, and HTTP endpoints\.
 HTTP APIs support OIDC and OAuth 2\.0 authorization, and come with built\-in support for CORS and automatic deployments\.
-Previous\-generation REST APIs currently offer more features, and full control over API requests and responses\.
+Previous\-generation REST APIs currently offer more features\.

 The following tables summarize core features that are available in HTTP APIs and REST APIs\.